elysiajs/documentation/docs/new/validation/reference-model.md

     })
 ```

-We can refactor them by declaring the model as a variable, and reuse them.
+We can refactor the code by extract the model as a variable, and reference them.
 ```typescript
 import { Elysia, t } from 'elysia'